-The MarTERA consortium, consisting of 16 collaborating countries, has organized joint calls that are co-funded by the EU for transnational research projects on different thematic areas.
-The focus of development in MarTERA is given to technologies (instead of sectors) due to their potentially large impact to a wide range of application fields.
+The MarTERA consortium, consisting of 16 collaborating countries, organized joint calls that were co-funded by the EU for transnational research projects on different thematic areas.
+The focus of development in MarTERA was given to technologies (instead of sectors) due to their potentially large impact to a wide range of application fields.

 MarTERA has had four calls.
 The first MarTERA call was a co-funded call in 2017, initiated by 18 funding organisations from 16 regions/countries and cofunded by the European Union under Horizon 2020.
 19 projects were granted 33 million EUR funding from the national funding organisations and cofunding by the EU and started in early/mid 2018.
 The second call, in 2019, resulted in 12 proposals selected for funding and a total of 15 million EUR in requested funding.

 The third MarTERA in September 2020 and was initiated by ministries/funding organisations from 11 countries: Belarus, Belgium, France, Germany, Malta, Norway, Poland, Romania, Spain, South Africa and Turkey.
 The transnational call has a budget of about 13 million € for collaborative research and innovation projects and 9 consortia were scheduled to start from mid 2021.

 The fourth call was launched in January 2021.
 This call was initiated by ministries/funding organisations from 9 countries: Belarus, Belgium, Germany, Malta, Norway, Poland, Romania, South Africa and Turkey.
 The total funding budget is EUR 8.5 million.
 Eight full proposals with a total requested funding of € 9 million passed the Step 2 procedure and are currently working on the national/regional contract negotiations with the involved funding agencies.
 The joint R&I projects are expected to start from mid 2022.